NISystemsEngineering/package-repo/README.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | [ni-rfmx-signal-creator](https://github.com/NISystemsEngineering/ni-rfmx-signal-creator) | https://raw.githubusercontent.com/mdwhitten/package-repo/master/ni-rfmx-signal-creator/Packages |

-# Adding New Feed to Repository

-1. Create a new folder in the main directory of this repository with the same name as the source code repository (i.e. *my-source-repo*)
-2. Add your packages to the directory
-3. [Create a new feed](https://www.ni.com/documentation/en/ni-package-manager/latest/manual/creating-feed/) using NI Package Manager
-4. Commit your changes to the repository

 # Using Hosted Feeds in NI Package Manger

 NI Package Manger (NIPM) requires a direct link to the hosted feed and packages; these steps below allow you to directly access the feed for use in NIPM.